-- the Curriculum of the MSc Finance programme.
+- the course offer of the MSc Finance programme.

 The legal framework for studying in Baden-Württemberg is set by the Higher Education Act.
 The General Framework of Ulm University forms the basis of all bachelor's and master's courses offered by Ulm University.
 In addition, each study course has his own supplementary regulations. more